rss21www/rss2021/_attending/registration.md

 ---

-RSS 2020 will be held using a central virtual conference platform to host all live events, allow users to flexibly join workshops and paper discussion sessions, interact with each other and sponsors, and manage registration.
+RSS 2020 will be held using a central virtual conference platform to host all live events, allow users to flexibly join all workshops, paper discussion sessions, the plenary sessions, interact with each other and sponsors, and manage attendees.

-Registration fees will be US$ 20 for students, and US$ 50 for non-students and give full access to the virtual conference platform, including the workshop and main conference events.
+Registration fees will be US$ 20 for students, and US$ 50 for non-students, and give full access to the virtual conference platform, including the workshop and main conference events.

-More detailed information on registration and access to the virtual conference platform will be announced on [roboticsconference.org](https://roboticsconference.org) by end of June.
+Please use the form embedded below to register.
+Contact toussaint@tu-berlin.de and J.Kober@tudelft.nl if you encounter problems.

-### Attendee Registration
+### Attendee Registration Form

 <script src="https://pheedloop.s3.amazonaws.com/embed/embed.js"></script>
 <link rel="stylesheet" type="text/css" href="https://pheedloop.s3.amazonaws.com/embed/embed.css" />